How to pass Appen Yukon exam? How to pass Internet Assessor & Internet Safety Lionbridge exam? How to pass Yukon Raterlabs exam? Exam Guidelines 2019

 Before you can start working on various tasks, you must pass the qualification exam.
 The qualification exam you will take covers two types of rating tasks which will make up 70% of all tasks in the project: Needs Met and Page Quality.

 Once your candidature is approved for certification, you will get an exam email with detailed instructions.
-Within seven days you have to study 160 pages of the General Guideline which consists of rating rules and concepts which teaches you how to do the rating of search results and assessment of quality of web pages.
+Within seven days you have to study 160 pages of the general guideline which consists of rating rules and concepts.
+The guide explains you how to do the rating of search results and assessment of quality of web pages.
 You should follow these rules and not use your personal judgment.
 What they want is for you to represent a typical user in your country.
-Before you proceed with the exam you need to study the Guideline at least twice paying particular attention to practical task examples.
+Before you proceed with the exam you need to study the guideline at least twice paying particular attention to practical task examples.
 Keep in mind that it’s 160 pages long.
 As I always advise, don’t wait till the last minute.

-Note: At the stage of examination, Lionbridge provides candidates with very good exam preparation support.
-You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before the exam!
+Note: At the stage of examination, Lionbridge provides candidates with very helpful exam preparation support.
+You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before proceeding with actual exam.

-Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars and tasks simulation on their exam preparation portal before proceeding with the exam itself.
-Make sure that you get a pass for Needs Met simulation tasks.
-You may do them several times until getting a pass.
+Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars on exam preparation portal before proceeding with the exam itself.

 There are three parts in the exam: you can proceed with the next part only if you pass the previous one.
 Once you complete any part of exam, within 3-10 minutes you will receive an email with information about results.

 Google updates the way the exam is done from time to time.
-The main feature that has been changed recently is that you must rate pages from your smartphone (Send to Device tasks).
+The main feature that has been changed is that you must rate pages from your smartphone (send to device tasks).
 If you do not have smartphone, they say you cannot apply for this job.
 This is due to the fact that the number of mobile users is constantly growing and the company wants to assess websites from the perspective of on-the-go mobile users.

-In most cases an hour would be enough to complete the theoretical part of Leapforce exam.
+In most cases an hour would be enough to complete the theoretical part of the exam.
 The following message will be shown to you once you have submitted the last page of questions:

 No tasks are currently available.
 Please try again later.

-Within 10 minutes a result notification will come to your gmail, and in the case you are successful with part 1, the next part will be available in 10 minutes.
+Within a few minutes a result notification email will come to your gmail, and in the case you are successful with part 1, the next part will be available in a few minutes minutes.

 In this part of the exam you will be asked to assess 7 web pages for their quality.
 My advice for this part is to check all quality aspects, and fill in the online form very carefully so you can give a correct overall quality score (from lowest to highest) to a page.
 You should expect 2-3 low quality web pages, 2 high quality web pages and 2-3 medium quality web pages.
+However this is not a rule, sometimes candidates get 4-5 pages of high or medium quality pages and only 1 or 2 of low quality pages to rate.
 Keep this in mind.
 In order to give correct ratings, examine web pages for ETA (Expertise, Authority and Trustworthiness) criteria very carefully.